A professional artist’s thoughts on what resin to use for a specific project

 Project idea: How to make epoxy art

 If I’m coating a surface and need a food contact safe surface, the Alumilite Amazing clear cast PLUS is what you want to use.
-This product is considered food contact safe after a seven-day cure.
+You can use this product for food contact after a seven-day cure.

 If I only need to mold a small item, say 1 1/2 inches in diameter or less and not very thick, I will use the Alumilite Amazing mold putty.
 Because you only have a limited amount of time to mix and form the putty, I only like to use it for small items.
 I will also use this if I want to cast a food item.
 The Amazing mold putty is FDA food safe after curing.

 For plastic molds, the Castin’ Craft mold release will do just fine.
-The Ultra 4 parafilm mold release is better suited to silicone molds.
-The Petrolease universal mold release works on both, and for me, is my ‘go to’ mold release all the time.
+The Ultralease mold release is better suited to silicone molds, and for me, is my ‘go to’ mold release all the time.
 It may be overkill on the majority of plastic molds, but for deep molds, like the bangle bracelets and domes, I have found it makes demolding so much easier.

 If you’re making a two-part silicone mold, or will be casting silicone into a silicone mold, the Alumilite rubber to rubber mold release is a good choice.